ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

     </svg>
 </div>

-We can see that, although the three DFs had the same velocity before streaming (i.e. were travelling in the same direction), after they collide with the boundary, each is headed in a different direction.
-The direction that a DF is travelling after encountering a boundary under the slip condition, then, is dependent on the orientation of that boundary.
+We can see that, although the three DFs had the same velocity before streaming (i.e. were traveling in the same direction), after they collide with the boundary, each is headed in a different direction.
+The direction that a DF is traveling after encountering a boundary under the slip condition, then, is dependent on the orientation of that boundary.

 Fortunately, not only is no-slip easier to implement, it also generally provides a more accurate simulation.
 It simulates the adhesion of a viscous fluid at the boundary, as if the fluid at the edge is sticking to the boundary.
 The no-slip condition does not hold in every situation, but for our purposes it is sufficient.